harness/developer-hub/tutorials/build-code/ci-java-http-server.md

 # Build, test, and publish a Docker Image for a Java HTTP server application

-In this tutorial, you will build, test and publish a Docker image for a Java HTTP server application, then run a connectivity test using the published image.
+In this tutorial, you will build, test, and publish a Docker image for a Java HTTP server application, and then run a connectivity test using the published image.

 :::tip